benfrankel/bevy_jam_template/README.md

 ## Release your game

-A web release will be created automatically on any commit to `main`.
+To trigger a full release, navigate to `Actions` > `Release` > `Run workflow` in your GitHub repository.

-To trigger a full release, navigate to GitHub > Actions > Release > Run workflow.
+A web release is triggered automatically on every commit to `main`.

 # License